Differentiated marketing is a strategy where a business creates distinct marketing campaigns to cater to multiple customer segments.

 By addressing the unique characteristics of each segment, companies can optimize their products and messaging.
-This leads to more effective marketing and higher conversion rates.
+This leads to more effective differentiated marketing campaigns and higher conversion rates.

-This approach also helps diversify the customer base, reducing the risk associated with targeting a single demographic.
+This approach also helps diversify the customer base, which reduces the risk associated with targeting a single demographic.

 All these result in better competitive positioning as it enables a company to stand out in crowded markets by offering specialized solutions that meet the diverse needs of consumers.